justinsta624/readme/README.md

 - **Sequelize**: Promise-based ORM for interacting with databases.
 - **Bcrypt**: Library for securely hashing passwords.
 - **Dotenv**: Utility for loading environment variables.
-- **JawsDB**: Providing managed MySQL databases, ideal for scalable web applications.
+- **Nodemon**: Development tool for auto-reloading the server during development.
 - **Heroku**: A cloud platform that offers easy deployment and management of web applications.

 ## License